 - Learn powerful ways to advance racial equity and racial healing.

-- Emerge with a stronger self-awareness and emotional intelligence.
+- Tap into your strengths and emerge with a stronger self-awareness and emotional intelligence.

-- Put new knowledge and skills into action through a three-month, place-based culminating project.
+- Put new knowledge and skills into action through class and cohort activities and in your day-to-day work.

 - Become a champion for children and families to advance equitable policies and practices.